Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Vertex-Ranked Games

 {\mathfrak{G}} {\text{Ver}} {\textsc{CPre}} [1]{{#1}^\textsc{rnk}_{\sup}} [1]{{#1}^\textsc{rnk}_{\lim}}

-We now turn our attention to finding an upper bound for the complexity of solving vertex-ranked~$\sup$-games with respect to some bound.
+We now turn our attention to finding an upper bound for the complexity of the threshold problem for vertex-ranked~$\sup$-games.
 To achieve a general treatment of such games, we first introduce some notation.
 Let~$\gamefam$ be a class of qualitative games.
 We define the extension of~$\gamefam$ to vertex-ranked~$\sup$-games as

 We first show that we can use a decision procedure solving games from~$\gamefam$ to solve games from~$\supgames{\gamefam}$ with respect to a given~$b$.
 To this end, we remove all vertices from which Player~$1$ can enforce a visit to a vertex of rank greater than~$b$ and proclaim that Player~$0$ wins the quantitative game with respect to~$b$ if and only if she wins the qualitative game corresponding to the resulting quantitative game.
 To ensure that we are able to solve the resulting qualitative game, we assume some closure properties of~$\gamefam$.
+To this end, we first introduce some notation.